BetaMasaheft/Documentation/split applications release process.md

 The release needs the following applications to be installed.
 These are all packaged and stored in GitHub repositories and their xar are also in the _BetMas_ repository in the xars directory where some of the applications are maintained.

 - w3.css needs to be stored in /db/shared-resources/resources/css
+- font awesome package to be stored under resources in the _BetMasWeb_ application

 - dependency applications from exist-db Repository
      - eXide